 The best places for wide selections of wagashi are department stores, major train stations and airports.
 Back in Melbourne, I served Matcha Maiden tea (sourced from Kyoto by an Australian company) with my souvenir Meika chick wagashi.
 Invented in 1912, these sweets are adorable cakes filled with brown sugar and bean paste.

 There’s no expertly landscaped greenery to swoon over.
 Focusing on the matcha, I ignore the sad potted herbs in my peripheral vision.
 The circular cup is a portal.
-I sip, warm liquid flows and memories of Japan seep back.
+I sip, warm liquid flows and memories of Japan seep in.

 It’s a humble attempt to bring the teahouse home.
 Coffee and tea might have different temperaments but I get why my friend yearned for his bowl of cafe crème.
 Tea.
 Such a tiny word loaded with history, customs and connotations.